Welcome to

 which include The Giver, Messenger, and Son.
 Having received a Perfect Ten from VOYA, this novel is a the perfect followup to The Giver.

-could change your neighborhood, how would you do it so that it would be
+change your neighborhood, how would you do it so that

 perfect for you?